 If you damage asbestos, it releases tiny fibers into the air.
 Over time, those fibers can cause scar tissue in the lungs (asbestosis), lung cancer or mesothelioma (a cancer that affects the lining of the lungs or other organs).

-Hint: If you run across anything you think might be asbestos, stop what you’re doing immediately and call someone trained in asbestos removal.
+Helpful hint: If you run across anything you think might be asbestos, stop what you’re doing immediately and call someone trained in asbestos removal.
 You can find qualified professionals online under “Asbestos Abatement & Removal.”

 2. Watch fumes while painting

 Hazard: If you work without proper ventilation, paint fumes can cause watery eyes, headache and nausea.
 Paint solvents that contain methylene chloride also cause dizziness and shortness of breath.

 Helpful hint: Always make sure to have adequate ventilation when painting.
 It’s also a good idea to wear a mask to protect your lungs.

 Myth buster: Some people suggest wrapping and storing paintbrushes or rollers in the refrigerator so they won’t dry out, but it’s not a good idea unless you take the right precautions.

 “Unless everything is well covered with plastic wrap, the paint can give off fumes that may contaminate any uncovered food — or even potentially affect covered food, as well,” Dr. Ibrahim says.

 3. Test old paint for lead